Zezombye/blog/articles/workshop-shenanigans.md

 3. Put the bot's name inside a string
 4. Use the substring function to remove the first 126 chars

-Texture tags and newlines are removed for some reason when naming a bot (no idea why the developers don't want icons in bot names), however the function that performs the replacement has a bug where it does not move backwards after replacing.
+Texture tags and newlines are removed for some reason when naming a bot (no idea why the developers don't want icons in bot names), however the function enforcing the removal has a bug where it skips the character after a replacement.

 Take the string `"§blue§12§red§AB§blue§5§reset§"`{hl} for example, and suppose you made a function to remove all letters.
 You check all the characters one by one.
 - The 1st character is `§blue§1`{hl}, which is good.